abellaismail7/Athena/README.md

 ***
 ## Where is the X book
-May the strength of Ares and wisdom of Athena see you through, Fell free to pull request and we will discuss the X book.
+May the strength of Ares and wisdom of Athena see you through, Feel free to pull request and we will discuss the X book.

 &nbsp;